Background pattern

 The dose may be increased or decreased by your doctor within the dose range of 37 to 74 mg once a day.
 The maximum daily dose should not exceed 74 mg.

-How to Take Lurasidone Teva
+How to take Lurasidone Teva

-If you takemore Lurasidone Teva than you should
+If you take more Lurasidone Teva than you should

-In case of overdose or accidental ingestion, consult your doctor, pharmacist, or call the Toxicological Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor, pharmacist, or call the Toxicology Information Service, phone 91 562 04 20, indicating the medicine and the amount taken.

 If you forget to take Lurasidone Teva

-If you interrupt treatment with Lurasidone Teva
+If you stop taking Lurasidone Teva

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

 4. Possible Adverse Effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause adverse effects, although not all people suffer from them.

 Seek immediate medical attentionif you notice any of the following symptoms:

-Very frequent (can affect more than 1 in 10 people):
+Very common (may affect more than 1 in 10 people):

 • insomnia

-Frequent (can affect up to 1 in 10 people):
+Common (may affect up to 1 in 10 people):

 • rapid heart rate